Oldboy (2003 film)

-Oldboy (Korean: 올드보이) is a 2003 South Korean neo-noir mystery thriller film directed and co-written by Park Chan-wook.
-A loose adaptation of the Japanese manga of the same name, the film follows the story of Oh Dae-su (Choi Min-sik), who is imprisoned in a cell which resembles a hotel room for 15 years without knowing the identity of his captor nor his captor's motives.
-When he is finally released, Dae-su finds himself still trapped in a web of conspiracy and violence.
-His own quest for vengeance becomes tied in with romance when he falls in love with an attractive young sushi chef, Mi-do (Kang Hye-jung).
+Oldboy (Korean: 올드보이) is a 2003 South Korean neo-noir thriller film directed and co-written by Park Chan-wook.
+A loose adaptation of the Japanese manga Old Boy by Garon Tsuchiya and Nobuaki Minegishi, the film follows Oh Dae-su (Choi Min-sik), who is imprisoned for 15 years without knowing the identity of his captor or his captor's motives.
+When he is released, Dae-su finds himself trapped in a web of conspiracy and violence as he seeks revenge against his captor who promises that if Dae-Su cannot find him within five days, the captor will kill himself and thus ensure that Dae-Su will never find the truth behind his capture.
+His quest becomes tied in with romance when he falls in love with a young sushi chef, Mi-do (Kang Hye-jung).

-The film won the Grand Prix at the 2004 Cannes Film Festival and high praise from the president of the jury, director Quentin Tarantino.
-The film has received widespread acclaim in the United States, with film critic Roger Ebert stating that Oldboy is a "powerful film not because of what it depicts, but because of the depths of the human heart which it strips bare".
-It also received praise for its action sequences, most notably the single shot corridor fight sequence.
+Oldboy attained critical acclaim and accolades worldwide, including winning the Grand Prix at the 2004 Cannes Film Festival, where it garnered high praise from Quentin Tarantino, the president of the jury.
+In the United States, film critic Roger Ebert stated that Oldboy is a "powerful film not because of what it depicts, but because of the depths of the human heart which it strips bare".
+The film's action sequences, particularly the single shot corridor fight sequence, also received commendation for their impressive execution.

-It has been regarded as one of the best films of all time and listed among the best films of the 2000s in several publications.
-The film has had two remakes, an unauthorised 2006 Hindi film and a 2013 American film.
-The film is the second installment of Park's The Vengeance Trilogy, preceded by Sympathy for Mr. Vengeance (2002) and followed by Lady Vengeance (2005).
+The film's success led to two adaptations: an unauthorized Hindi remake in 2006 and an official American adaptation in 2013.
+As part of Park Chan-wook's The Vengeance Trilogy, it serves as the second installment, following Sympathy for Mr. Vengeance (2002) and preceding Lady Vengeance (2005).

+The film is regarded as one of the greatest films of all time and has been included in numerous "best-of" lists by many publications.
+In 2008, Oldboy was placed 64th on an Empire list of the top 500 movies of all time.
+In 2020, The Guardian ranked it number 3 among the classics of modern South Korean cinema.